 I reconfigure found and recorded sound to create a performative environment.
-Sound acts as mark making—auditory scribbling of the mind, conjuring specificity and anonymity of of place and space.
-Much like found objects, I reconfigure these bytes into a genre of anonymous performance, mimicking the experimental, automatic nature of drawing.
+Sound acts as mark making—auditory scribbling of the mind.
+Much like found objects, I reconfigure bytes into a genre of anonymous performance, mimicking the experimental, automatic nature of my drawing.
 These entities act as a portal, resonating vertically and horizontally to investigate somatic and psychic space perceptions.

 Inspired by Malcolm Gladwell, ”a meme is an idea that behaves like a virus—that moves through a population, taking hold in each person it infects,” and the mystic concept of Tulpa, a Tibetan Buddhist discipline exploring the manifestation of energies into physical ‘thoughtforms’, this work was inspired by the funerary text, the Tibetan Book of the Dead.
 Recited by lamas over a dying or recently deceased person, it is intended to guide one through the experiences during the interval between death and rebirth.

 These pieces have a research process that involves periods of textual analysis that calculates the frequency of my written language in a text body.
 Vocal and time distortion morph the boundary of written and spoken word.